oscdev-io/birdplan/tests/40-bgp/50-large_community_functions_outbound/README.md

   ..
 BGP ..
 * AS65001
 }
-note top: Advertise a NOEXPORT LC function from e1 to r1
+note top: Advertise a test case from e1 to r1

 class "Switch: s1" {}